-Doctors tailor treatment plans to the individual patient, but most mesothelioma patients pursue multimodal therapy, which involves a combination of treatment types.
+Doctors tailor treatment plans to the individual patient, but most patients pursue multimodal therapy, which involves a combination of treatment types.
 This often involves a three-step process (also known as trimodal therapy) of neoadjuvant therapy, primary therapy, and adjuvant therapy.
 If patients are not candidates for surgery they may then receive what is called palliative chemotherapy or best supportive care if they can’t get chemotherapy.

 There are multiple treatment options for mesothelioma, including surgery, chemotherapy, radiation, and immunotherapy, as well as clinical trials to test emerging treatments.
-Doctors also employ palliative care to relieve symptoms and improve the patient’s quality of life.
+Doctors also employ palliative care or best supportive care to relieve symptoms and improve the patient’s quality of life.

 Surgery for mesothelioma is usually performed as a curative, primary treatment.
-Depending on the type and stage of mesothelioma, the surgeon will attempt to remove as much of the tumor as possible.
+Depending on the type and stage, the surgeon will attempt to remove as much of the tumor as possible.
 They may also remove parts of the affected organs.
 This is resectable mesothelioma.
-In cases of unresectable mesothelioma, less-invasive surgical procedures may be used as palliative treatments, helping to ease pain or discomfort caused by mesothelioma.
-Learn more about mesothelioma surgery.
+In cases where it’s unresectable, less-invasive surgical procedures may be used as palliative treatments, helping to ease pain or discomfort caused by the disease.

 Chemotherapy is one of the better-known treatments for cancer.
 After someone has been diagnosed with mesothelioma, chemotherapy drugs may be administered as a neoadjuvant therapy to shrink any tumors present to make surgery easier or to avoid surgery altogether.
 Chemotherapy may also be implemented after surgery to eradicate any remaining cancer cells.
 Doctors may use the term cycle to reflect the number of chemotherapy treatment sessions needed.
 Your doctor may also use chemotherapy as a palliative to slow the spread of the cancer and extend your life expectancy.
-Learn more about chemotherapy for mesothelioma.

 Radiation oncologists use targeted, high-energy particle beams to shrink or eradicate cancer cells and prevent them from spreading throughout the body.
 This form of therapy can be used alone or as a neoadjuvant treatment, though it is primarily used after surgery or the primary therapy as an adjuvant therapy.
-Radiation can also be a part of palliative care to help reduce the symptoms of mesothelioma.
-Learn more about radiation therapy for mesothelioma.
+Radiation can also be a part of palliative care to help reduce the symptoms.

 Immunotherapy is becoming increasingly common in the treatment of mesothelioma.
-Also called biotherapy, immunotherapy enhances the body’s own immune system to help it fight the spread or recurrence of mesothelioma.
-This treatment is generally reserved for patients whose mesothelioma continues to spread after they’ve already been through chemotherapy.
-Although it is still being tested, immunotherapy is an established emerging treatment for mesothelioma and has had some promising results.
+Also called biotherapy, immunotherapy enhances the body’s own immune system to help it fight the spread or recurrence of cancer cells.
+This treatment is generally reserved for patients whose tumors continues to spread after they’ve already been through chemotherapy.
+Although it is still being tested, immunotherapy is an established emerging treatment for cancer and has had some promising results.
 This is good news for patients, since it is less harsh on the body that many other cancer treatments.
-Learn more about immunotherapy for mesothelioma.

 Clinical Trials and Emerging Treatments

-As technology advances, new clinical trials and emerging treatments become available.
-Many mesothelioma patients are candidates for clinical trials.
-These may involve access to emerging or new versions of current treatments, such as chemotherapy drugs or types of immunotherapy.
+As science and technology advances, new clinical trials and emerging treatments become available.
+Many patients are candidates for clinical trials.
+These may involve access to emerging or new versions of current treatments, such as chemotherapy drugs or types of immunotherapy or targeted therapy.
 Many of the new treatments and medications being developed for mesothelioma care cause fewer and less-harmful side effects.
 Clinical trials and emerging treatments are usually part of a multimodal plan.
 They can come before or after standard therapies such as surgery, chemotherapy, and radiation.
 As more data is collected, some of these experimental treatments may become part of the standard treatment program.
 That’s why clinical trials for mesothelioma are so important.
-Learn more about clinical trials for mesothelioma.

 This form of care relieves pain and discomfort caused by the disease and its accompanying symptoms.
-Palliative care is not intended to be curative, but it can be combined with curative treatment to provide relief from both the symptoms of mesothelioma and the side effects of therapy.
+Palliative care is not intended to be curative, but it can be combined with curative treatment to provide relief from both symptoms and side effects of therapy.
 It is typical for a mesothelioma patient’s medical team to include palliative care as a way to ease some of the side effects of their primary treatment.
 This can include removing fluid via pleurodesis, shunt placement, or catheter placement.
 A referral to a pain management team can also be part of the palliative approach to cancer care.

-Because mesothelioma is so rare, you should consider working with a doctor who specializes in treating this type of cancer.
+Because the disease is so rare, you should consider working with a doctor who specializes in treating this type of cancer.
 Together, you will be able to craft a custom treatment plan.
-Find mesothelioma specialists and treatment centers in your area.

 Improving Your Prognosis

 While it may seem like there is little to be done outside of doctor-administered therapy, working on physical health can improve the way the body responds to treatment and improve the patient’s prognosis.
 Regular exercise and changes to diet are the two biggest ways to affect this.
-Learn how simple lifestyle changes can improve your mesothelioma prognosis.